Configure Feeds¶

 String |

 The ck semantic tag may be applied to a column that contains pre-existing, tenant-specific customer IDs.
 When customer keys are applied, Amperity compares them to the Amperity ID as part of the deduplication process.
-Tip What happens to customer keys in the Unified_Coalesced table?
+Tip What happens to customer keys in the Unified Coalesced table?

 |